Serving Mammon: Woman Accused of Using Stolen Check for Church Donation and Then Swiping Parishioners Wallet

 For the full story, click here.

-6 Responses to “Serving Mammon: Woman Accused of Using Stolen Check for Church Donation and Then Swiping Parishioners Wallet”
+6 thoughts on “Serving Mammon: Woman Accused of Using Stolen Check for Church Donation and Then Swiping Parishioners Wallet”

 Not only is she a bad person, from what an employee told me this morning, “Mya Love” is an actual porn star’s name.
 I’m not saying anything about that other than it’s peculiar coincidence, but I do have a question for you.